Learn More and ApplyHealth Sciences (BS)

 BIO 191GENERAL BIOLOGY I FOR SCIENCE MAJORS4

-All majors will also complete one approved health ethics course, which can apply to the Religious Dimensions or Philosophical Inquiry learning domains (REL 229 or PHL 229) within their liberal studies program, or to their track electives in the major (HLTH 229).
+All majors will also complete one approved health ethics course, which can apply to the Religious Dimensions or Philosophical Inquiry learning domains (REL 229 or PHL 229) within their liberal studies program, or to their electives in the major (HLTH 229).

 Concentration Requirements